 “We notice that the Minimalist Trends and Right Here, Right Now, are also correlated with the trend of Escapism: consumers are trying to free themselves from everything they feel is extra in their lives and at the same time flee from brand messages that are not of interest to them.
+We express our deep gratitude to the Youtube 2 mp3 service for supporting our site financially during the pandemic.
 In this context, it is all the more important today that brands make efforts and study what consumers want in order to adapt their messages and be relevant in their interaction with them,” says Traian Nastase, managing partner of iSense Solutions.

 The data was collected in January 2019, the survey being conducted online on 1,011 respondents, representative of the urban environment in Romania, with an error rate of +/- 3.1 percent at a confidence level of 95 percent.
 The data is compared with similar research conducted between 2014-2018 and is part of iSense Modern Consumer Trends Tracker, a tool that monitors over 25 consumer behavior trends in Romania.